Hoop house project

 Our hoop house is 10 feet wide by 9 feet long.
 The base of the structure is made from 2x4s, with the hoops screwed onto them.

 Each length of electrical conduit has a straight end and a flared end.
-This enabled us to use two lengths of conduit to create each of the six main hoops, plus an additional 2 hoops for the construction of the front wall and the back wall.
+This enabled us to use two lengths of conduit to create each of the six main hoops.
+Plus an additional 2 hoops for the construction of the front wall and the back wall.
 We actually trimmed our conduit a bit, to decrease the height of the hoops.
-They are tall enough (about 6 1/2 feet at the highest point) for a person to stand underneath, but not excessively tall.
+They are tall enough (about 6 1/2 feet at the highest point) for a person to stand underneath.

-Before connecting each pair of conduit lengths, Bill pre-drilled holes near the bottom of the straight end of each one (at 1” and 2 1/2”) to make it easier to attach the hoops to the 2×4 base on-site.
+Before connecting each pair of conduit lengths, Bill pre-drilled holes near the bottom of the straight end of each one.
+The holes are at 1” and 2 1/2”.
+That will make it easier to attach the hoops to the 2×4 base on-site.

-Bill calculated that the hoops would need to be about 20” apart (20 3/4” to be precise!) so he marked those spots along the 2x4s that would be on the sides of the hoop house to easily locate where the hoops would need to be attached.
+Bill calculated that the hoops would need to be about 20” apart (20 3/4” to be precise!).
+He marked those spots along the 2x4s that would be on the sides of the hoop house.
+That way, he could easily locate where the hoops would need to be attached.

 Then we were ready to connect a pair of conduits for the first hoop.
 None of the hoops are glued together; Bill didn’t feel it would be necessary.